syncfusion-content/fileformat-docs/FileFormat/Presentation/Conversion.md

 * MemoryBmp
 * Tiff

-To convert a presentation or a single slide to image, the below assemblies are required in an application:
+To convert a presentation or a single slide to image, the following assemblies are required in an application:

 <table>
 <tr>